krzychb/toit-samples/x9cn0n/README.md

 ## The Story

 Digital potentiometers are around for years and there are hundreds of examples of how to control them.
-I was looking for a way to provide a variable pull down and pull up resistors to test my other [gpio-pull-up-down](../gpio-pull-up-down) example but I could not find any Toit library to control a digipot.
-I have purchased a pair of quite popular X9C104 digipots that is available from several manufactures and multiple vendors.
-This model has several libraries available and there are multiple articles that describe how to use it.
-Out of these resources my attention was attracted by a very nice and simple Arduino library together with a quite comprehensive article [Interfacing X9C104 100K Digital Potentiometer Module with Arduino](https://electropeak.com/learn/interfacing-x9c104-100k-ohm-digital-potentiometer-module-with-arduino/) written by Mehran Maleki.
+I was looking for a way to provide variable pull down and pull up resistors to test my other [gpio-pull-up-down](../gpio-pull-up-down) example but I could not find any Toit library to control a digipot.
+I have purchased a pair of quite popular X9C104 digipots that is available from several manufacturers and multiple vendors.
+This model has several libraries available and multiple articles describe how to use it.
+Out of these resources, my attention was attracted by a very nice and simple Arduino library together with a quite comprehensive article [Interfacing X9C104 100K Digital Potentiometer Module with Arduino](https://electropeak.com/learn/interfacing-x9c104-100k-ohm-digital-potentiometer-module-with-arduino/) written by Mehran Maleki.
 Based on that I decided to write a driver and a control example in Toit.
 This also turned out to be a very good opportunity to learn the basics of writing classes in Toit.

 ![alt text](_more/x9c104-digital-potentiometer-testing.jpeg "Driving of Digitally Controlled Potentiometer X9C104")